 Chesapeake City is a historic waterfront village on the Eastern shore of Maryland.
-The town was built in 1829 and grew along the Chesapeake and Delaware canal – one of only two commercially vital sea-level canals in the United States and the third busiest in the world.
+The town was built in 1829 and grew along the Chesapeake and Delaware canal – one of only two commercially vital sea-level canals in the United States and the third busiest in the world still today.

 In 1876, Henry Brady—operator of the mule-barge team that pulled ships through the Canal— built the home at 104 Bohemia Avenue to celebrate the birth of his first son.
 The residence is the largest and most ornate on the street, a Victorian Gothic with Italianate and Stick decoration.
 Many of the design elements we see today were the modern innovations presented at America’s centennial exhibition in Philadelphia.